 For medical practices that provide complex or expensive treatments, webinars can be a great way to deliver in-depth education and field questions from potential patients at the same time.
 We see these frequently used by fertility practices, for example, and can result in driving more qualified patients.
 This is something we can help practices create to offer live or on-demand.

-Live video broadcast on social platforms can be an easy way to create video.
-Keep in mind that it’s difficult to get potential patients to tune-in for the live broadcast, and you’ll see more views when you offer playback of the live video after the event.
-Facebook, Instagram, Youtube and TikTok are all examples of social platforms you can broadcast live on.
+Live video broadcast on social platforms can be easy to create video.
+Keep in mind that it’s difficult to get potential patients to tune in for the live broadcast, and you’ll see more views when you offer playback of the live video after the event.
+Facebook, Instagram, Youtube, and TikTok are all examples of social platforms you can broadcast live on.

 Videos can also be included in emails you send to potential or existing patients.
 Personalized 1-to-1 video messages work particularly well here.

 14. Thank You Page Videos

 One very effective type of video to create for your medical practice website is thank-you page videos.
 These videos appear after someone submits a form such as “request appointment”, and can provide a nice message to help them understand what steps are next, or perhaps convince them to call you right away.

 15. Videos for Recruiting

 Videos are also effective for your recruiting efforts and can be a nice addition to job listings you post or on a careers page to help potential hires understand roles, responsibilities, and the work culture you’ve built.

 16. Patient Experience Videos

 Lastly, we don’t often think about how videos can be used in the patient experience.
 One example where video can be valuable – providing expectations or instructions prior to a consultation appointment or a procedure.